DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_runscript.md

 "DASimpleFoam" is an incompressible solver that uses the SIMPLE algorithm, and it is derived from the OpenFOAM's built-in solver simpleFoam with modification to compute adjoint derivatives.

-The "turbulenceModel" parameter should use a turbulence model that is consistent with the one defined in constant/turbulenceProperties.

 The "primalMinResTol" parameter is the residual convergence tolerance for the primal solver (DASimpleFoam).

 The "primalBC" dictionary defines the boundary conditions for primal solution.
 Note that if primalBC is defined, it will overwrite the values defined in the 0 folder.
 Here we need to provide the variable name, patch names, and value to set for each variable.
 If "primalBC" is left blank, we will use the BCs defined in the 0 folder.